 Despite his age, he has no shortage of life experiences.
-By 24, Jordan had been to jail, was given his share of heavy heartache, and lost two close family members due to tragedies.
-“That last one hurts.” – He mumbles under a cracking voice.
-“You don’t go through life preparing for your best friends to get killed.”
+By 24, Jordan had been to jail, was given his share of heavy heartache, and had plans to make the move to Music City.

 Jordan grew up in a small, rural town just south of Tallahassee, Florida in Wakulla County.
 Raised by divorced parents, it helped being surrounded by family.
 “My dad was a deputy sheriff.
 Every morning he would drop me off at my Nana’s house before the sun was even up so he could go to work and I’d catch the bus.
 I’d also get dropped off there after school.
 I planted every tree in her backyard.
 She’ll tell you that too!”

 He would agree, that it was his mother’s side of the family helped introduce him to the sounds of an instrument in his early childhood.
 “My mom and I stayed with my grandparents for some time growing up before she remarried.
 My grandfather was a steady banjo picker.
 Every Sunday morning before church I’d walk down stairs to hear Foggy Mountain Breakdown or Blue Moon of Kentucky ringing throughout the house.
 Looking back I cherish that.”
 That style of roots music can be heard in his own songs like “Hayesville”, which he wrote anticipating a vacation trip to a family mountain house in the Blue Ridge Mountains.